bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

 spec.instances.affinity.podAntiAffinity follows the standard Kubernetes Pod anti-affinity spec.
 The values for the matchLabels are derived from what we described in the previous section: postgres-operator.crunchydata.com/cluster is set to our cluster name of hippo, and postgres-operator.crunchydata.com/instance-set is set to the instance set name of instance1.
 We choose a topologyKey of kubernetes.io/hostname, which is standard in Kubernetes clusters.

 Preferred Pod anti-affinity will perform a best effort to schedule your Postgres Pods to different nodes.
-Let’s see how you can require your Postgres Pods to be scheduled to different nodes.
+Let"s see how you can require your Postgres Pods to be scheduled to different nodes.

 Required Pod anti-affinity forces Kubernetes to scheduled your Postgres Pods to different Nodes.
 Note that if Kubernetes is unable to schedule all Pods to different Nodes, some of your Postgres instances may become unavailable.

-Using the previous example, let’s indicate to Kubernetes that we want to use required Pod anti-affinity for our Postgres clusters:
+Using the previous example, let"s indicate to Kubernetes that we want to use required Pod anti-affinity for our Postgres clusters:
 apiVersion: postgres-operator.crunchydata.com/v1beta1
 kind: PostgresCluster
 metadata: